Butler University :: NewPages Guide to Creative Writing Programs

 Scholarships available: yes (see website)

-Core faculty: Dan Barden, Hilene Flanzbaum, Chris Forhan, Andrew Levy, Alessandra Lynch, Susan Neville, Dana Roeser, Michael Dahlie, Micah Ling, Allison Lynn
+Core faculty: Dan Barden, Hilene Flanzbaum, Chris Forhan, Andrew Levy, Alessandra Lynch, Susan Neville, Dana Roeser, Michael Dahlie, Allison Lynn

-Visiting faculty: Lili Wright, Porter Shreve, Dan Wakefield, Greg Schwipps
+Visiting faculty: Lili Wright, Porter Shreve, Dan Wakefield, Greg Schwipps, David Shumate, Ben Winters

-Reading series: yes (Vivian S. Delbrook Visiting Writers Series, Conversations@Efroymson)
+Reading series: Vivian S. Delbrook Visiting Writers Series, conversations@efroymson

 Program description: Welcome to the MFA at Butler: a new home for creative writing in the Midwest.